Membership

 What are dues?

 Dues are small contributions by our union's members and are fundamental to keeping our organization thriving.
 Members of our union, House Officers Union pay a base dues-rate set at the AFSCME Council 75 miniumum rate of 1.27% of salaries.
 The minimum is $22.95 per month; 2025 maximum is $90.25 per month.
-Here is a breakdown by experience level for the first year of our contract, Sept.
-2023-2024:
+The end of the year was huge for OHSU postdocs!
+We ratified our contract that gave us a 6% increase on top of NIH, and current members received a $2000 bonus.
+Here is a breakdown:

 You can see that dues are a small contribution that make a big difference in pay.
-Now, postdocs are earning over $3,500 more than the NIH minimum along with the many benefits and protections of our contract.
-Our dues paying members give our union the power to hold OHSU accountable to those protections.
-Since the NIH has not announced pay increases this year, we expect to see even a bigger difference in September:
+In 2025, OHSU postdocs earn over $3,500 more than the NIH minimum along with the many benefits and protections of our contract.
+Dues paying members give our union the power to hold OHSU accountable to those protections.
+Check out our breakdown:

-Our contract means that nearly all OHSU postdocs will be earning $6000 or more per year than the NIH minimum and dues are a small contribution to keep our organization strong.
+Our contract means that all OHSU postdocs will be earning over $6000 than the NIH minimum by 2027.
+A strong membership will keep that trend moving in the right direction.

 Who decides our dues amounts?